boguer31/boguer31.github.io/README.md

 MY HOBBIES
 ======
 - Sports: I am very active and like outdoor sports.
 Favorite: **Badminton🏸️**, **Hiking(whether mountain climbing or forest park💗)**,also *swimming* and *working out*.
 I have been working out for 3 years and I really enjoy my time in the gym!
+- Cooking and Baking: I LOVE tasting delicious food and pastry all over the world, so that is maybe the main reason I put on weight although I'm keeping on working out ~~(😅😅)~~.
+I have found a lot of recipes for bread such as **Bagels**, **Brezens**, **Salty rolls**, **toast**, etc.
+- Traveling: I love to go everywhere interesting all over the world.
+So far I've been to San Francisco, New York, Boston, and Washington in the **USA**; Tokyo, Osaka, Kyoto, Nagoya, Hokkaido,**Japan**; HongKong, Macau, China and almost one-third of cities inside of **mainland China**✌️.
+I am used to writing my travel journal and articles after each of my travels.

 ## Create files and folders